 First airmail Lindbergh ever flew.
 Only a handful made.
+BUY

-Striking printers waste government issued postal card.
+Striking printers waste government-issued postal cards.

 Very fine and one of the keys to a complete airmail stationery collection.

 Sharp corners and very fine.
-Bedford IN Oct 1, 1914.
+Bedford, IN Oct 1, 1914.

 We carry better U.S. Stamps.
 Typically $30-50 is the bottom of our range at this time.
-We are always looking to buy U.S. and Worldwide stamp collections of any quality and quantity.
+We are always looking to buy U.S. and worldwide stamp collections of any quality and quantity.

 From Lawrence Sherman's book "United States Patriotic Envelopes of World War II": "Wartime envelope art allowed mailers to add a public message inside, uniting sender and receiver.
 These patriotic envelopes powerfully evoke the war as seen through American eyes.
 Their images show us directly how Americans experienced the war, reacted to it, and imagined it from the war's beginning in September 1939 to its end in Sept 1945.
-This is a wonderful book filled with reference for over 11,000 of these covers.
-We currently have about 1000 scarcer cachets in our inventory, many hand painted.
-Knapp, Adler, Linto, Sayama, Fluegel and Staehle are among our best selling and most famous artists in stock.
+This is a wonderful book filled with references for over 11,000 of these covers.

 Dorothy Knapp design.